Merrimack Warriors men's ice hockey: J Thom Lawler era (1964-1978)

 J Thom Lawler, who at the time was an assistant athletic director at Merrimack college, would take over as the program's new head coach.
 From there Lawler would lead the warriors to great success in the late 1960s.
 In just his first year he would take the warriors to the ECAC 2 tournament for the first time in program history.
 They would knock off the 1 seed AIC in the first round 4–1.
 Before eventually losing to Colby in the championship game.
 The warriors would build off this going into the next season though.
 As in just his second year during the 1966–67 season Lawler and the warriors would qualify for the ECAC 2 tournament for the second time as the 4th seed going 13–9 overall.
 But they would not stop here as they would knock off the 1 seed Norwich 12–3.
 This would punch their ticket to the championship game Vs Colby for the second year in a row.
 But this time warriors would go on to win the game 6-4 winning the first championship in program history.
 The warriors would one up this the following year during the 1967–68 season by going 12–1 in conference play and 18–8 overall securing their first regular season championship.
 As the 1 seed the warriors would blow out AIC 6–1 in the semifinals.
 They would then go on to beat Hamilton 5-4 winning back to back ECAC championships.
 Then the following year during the 1968–69 season they would then win a second straight regular season title the following year going 7–2 in conference before eventually losing to Norwich 5–3 in the semifinals.
 At the begging of the new decade the warriors would then decline for a few seasons before turning into a power house in the mid and late 70s.
-Still Lead by coach J Thom Lawler from 1973 to 1978 they had 5 straight seasons of 20 or more wins.
+Still led by coach J Thom Lawler from 1973 to 1978 they had 5 straight seasons of 20 or more wins.
 They would also have a dominant conference record of 78-14-4 during this period.
 This resulted in back to back ECAC 2 regular season titles in 1975 and 1976 as well as being tournament runners up in 1974 and 1976.
 Then during the 1976–77 season the warriors would go 23-11-3 overall and 20-2-1 in conference play.
 Securing their 3rd straight regular season championship.
 When the conference tournament rolled around they would beat Elmira in Quarterfinals 5–1.
 They would then face UMass Lowell in the Semifinals beating them 6–2.
 Then moving on to face Union in the championship and beating them 6–4 to win their 3rd ECAC tournament championship.
 During this time Lawler would also be the first coach in program history to hit the 100 win mark, and Defenceman Mark Petit would be the first player in program history to honored as an all American.
 The following year during the 1977-78 the NCAA would institute a division II national championship.
 The warriors would go 21-9-2 that year and be invited to the inaugural tournament.
 They would play Mankato State in the semifinals beating them fairly easily 6–1.
 They would then go on to destroy Lake Forest 12–2 in the championship game to win the 1978 division II national title.
 Warriors player Jim Toomey would be named the tournament mosts outstanding player.
 This would be a historic moment for the program and Merrimack college as a whole.
 As it was the first national championship in school history.